mblarsen/did/README.md

 article](https://marmelab.com/blog/2018/11/08/a-developers-diary.html) that
 introduced the weekly journal to me.

-The orignal script ~~was~~is bash based.
+The original script ~~was~~is bash based.
 I've replaced the most complicated parts with small python helpers.